paneq/not_activerecord/README.md

-# NotActiverecord
+# NotActiveRecord

-TODO: Write a gem description
+Clearly express the boundaries of your AR objects for other programmers.

+Just because your object has `user_id` does not mean it needs to know anything about `user` at all.

 ## Installation

-Add this line to your application's Gemfile:
+Add this line to your application's `Gemfile`:

     gem 'not_activerecord'